-3.3.7.1 For ships carrying deck timber cargo, intended for operation in the areas where icing is required to be considered, as well as navigating in winter within winter seasonable zones stability calculations shall be carried out with regard to possible icing in accordance with 2.4.
+3.3.7.1 For ships carrying deck timber cargo in winter within winter seasonal zones established by the Load Line Rules for Sea-Going Ships, stability calculations shall be carried out with regard to possible icing in accordance with 2.4.

 3.3.7.2 In stability calculations the ice weight allowance for upper surface of the deck timber cargo shown in Fig. 3.3.7.2 is calculated according to 3.3.7.3.
-The ice weight allowance for the rest upper and side surface areas of deck timber cargo is taken in accordance with 2.4.
+The ice weight allowance for the ship and side surface areas of deck timber cargo is taken in accordance with 2.4.